Črna Prst: Name

+The Slovene name Črna Prst, literally 'black soil', refers to a dark patch of rock near the summit formed of shaley claystones and deposits of the magnesium ore psilomelane.

+Flora and botany

 The floral richness of the vast grassy slopes have fascinated botanists and visitors to the mountain world since the late 18th century, in particular the meadows of flowers on Črna Prst.
 The exceptionally diverse flora are due to the geography of the ridge, which experiences a mixed alpine and coastal climate, as well as the unique rock composition.